Alblahm/pasapalabra/readme.md

 ---

 ### How it works
-- Download the zip file to your computer and enter into the players folder
+- Download the zip file to your computer and browse the players folder.
-- Select one of the available players and open the index.html main web page.
+- Select one of the available players, go to this folder and open the "index.html" main web page.
 - Once there click on **Jugar** to start game.

-If you want to add another player open the second index.html for the second player.
+If you want to add another player tro the game
+- Select another of the available players, go to this folder and open the "index.html" main web page.

+During the game ...
- - Only when you click "siguiente" the timer is running.
+- Only when you click "siguiente" the timer will be running.
-	- As soon as you click "comprobar" the timer stops and you can change to the other player or continue with the same depending if the answer is correct or it was wrong.
+- As soon as you click "comprobar" the timer stops and you can:
+	* Check whether the answer said by the player is correct or wrong.
+	* Continue with the same player depending on the answer.
+	* Change to other player in the next navigation tab of your browser.

 ### How to configure players and modify questions
  - Download the zip file to your computer and enter on each player folder, inside you will find a folder called js, and in that folder there is a file called "words.js".
 Just change this file and you will have a new buch of questions ready.

-	If you want to add a new polayer just duplicate the folder "Team_0" and change the name to "Team_2/3/..."
+	If you want to add a new player just duplicate the folder "Team_0" and change the name to "Team_2/3/..."

  Just play ...